marcmodin/terramate-workshop/docs/part-one.md

 ## Instructions

-Say you have a live terraform production environment, with resources deployed in two accounts over two regions.
+Say you have a live terraform production environment, with resources deployed in one account over two regions.
 Lets see how easy it is to let `Terramate` manage the different states

-#### Create Stacks
+#### Initilize Stacks

 <https://terramate.io/docs/cli/reference/cmdline/create>